 Effective 1 on 1 meetings can seem like an albino peacock at some companies: rarely seen, but potentially awesome.

-That’s not how it should be.
-1 on 1 meetings should be something you look forward to.
+That's not how it should be.
+One on one meetings should be something you look forward to.

 They're a chance for you and your manager to strengthen your working relationship, and get out of the day-to-day task grind.

 Despite this, 1 on 1 meetings are too often wasted.... or don't happen at all.
 This robs you and your teammates the opportunity to perform at their best at work each day.

 What can you do about it?

 The final responsibility falls on your manager to make these meetings great.
 However, there are many things you can do to improve your own 1 on 1s.

-How to help your manager have effective 1 on 1 meetings with you
+How to have effective 1 on 1 meetings with your manager

 Most managers really do care about their people.
 They're much more unaware and overwhelmed than evil.